ggj-heart/ggj-heart/README.md

 - Lab 7 for hosting the space
 - Sacramento Developer Collective

-- numerous articles, videos, documents, and tutorials
+- numerous articles, videos, documents, tutorials, and Q&A sites/forums